govau/notify-client-python/DOCUMENTATION.md

 You can leave out this argument if your service only has one text message sender, or if you want to use the default sender.

+#### status_callback_url (optional)

+This is an HTTPS URL of the server that you would like delivery status updates to be sent to.

+This argument is optional.
+If you do not provide this and you have set up a delivery status callback URL on your service through Notify.gov.au, then that will be used.

+#### status_callback_bearer_token (optional)

+This is the bearer token that Notify.gov.au will use when making a request to your server so that you can authenticate requests.
+This argument is required if you provide `status_callback_url`.

 ### Response

 If the request to the client is successful, the client returns a `dict`: